Fernando Prado

-Fernando Andrés Prado Avelino (born 21 March 2001) is a Uruguayan professional footballer who plays as a left-back or centre-back for Racing Club.
+Fernando Andrés Prado Avelino (born 21 March 2001) is a Uruguayan professional footballer who plays as a left-back or centre-back for Imbabura on loan from Racing Club.

 Career

 Born in Uruguay, Prado ended up in the youth system of Racing Club in Argentina.
 He made the jump into their first-team squad in November 2020.
 Prado made his senior debut in the Copa de la Liga Profesional on 19 November, featuring for the full duration of a loss away to Atlético Tucumán; compatriot Fabricio Domínguez also debuted for the club that day.